BitcoinDesign/Guide/guide/contribute/review.md

 description: Contribute to the guide by reviewing a proposed change
 nav_order: 2
 parent: Contribute to guide
-permalink: /guide/contribute/review
+permalink: /guide/contribute/review/
 image: /assets/images/guide/contribute/contribute-review-preview.jpg
 ---

 # Reviewing a proposed change

-Peer-review is a foundation of an open-source project.
-The review process happens in the open, and anyone can preview and assess a proposed change.
+Peer-review is fundamental for open-source projects.
+The review process happens in the open, and anyone can preview and assess proposed changes.

 Reviewing is a great entry point for new contributors.
-By inspecting others' work, you can get a better insight into the project, familiarize yourself with our processes or learn about Bitcoin.
+By inspecting others' work, you can get a better insight into the project, familiarize yourself with our processes and learn about Bitcoin.

 {% include youtube.html id="OXPReIz9HMs" %}